MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Apply-PnPTenantTemplate.md

 ```

 ### -ExtensibilityHandlers
-Allows you to specify ExtensbilityHandlers to execute while applying a template
+Allows you to specify ExtensibilityHandlers to execute while applying a template

 ```yaml
 Type: ExtensibilityHandler[]